0514kento/UCI-Datathon-2025/README.md

-# 🚗 Predicting Uber Driver Activation — The Unforeseen
+# 🚗 Predicting Uber Driver Activation

 ## 📌 Overview
 This project analyzes a real-world business problem: understanding what factors influence whether someone who signs up for Uber actually goes on to complete their first trip as a driver.
 By leveraging predictive modeling and data visualization, we aim to help Uber refine its driver onboarding strategy and improve activation rates.